dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 - Standard teleoperation devices lack of tactile and proprioceptive sensing modalities.

-There have been many attempts
+There have been many attempts at generalization

 - Dilemma of transferability